Skip to main content.

 *Please note that it is possible for these fees to change with a new academic year.
 Please be in touch with the Office of Student Accounts to verify the cost for the current semester.*

-Please know that students enrolling in the Bridge Program must be fully vaccinated by the start of classes on Monday, August 30, to participate in the program.
+Please know that students enrolling in the Bridge Program must provide vaccination records (including COVID-19) by the start of classes on Monday, September 4th (for the fall semester) and/or Monday, January 29th (for the spring semester), to participate in the program.

 Bridge Program Application Process